 Tihar is celebrated to mark the strong bond between brothers and sisters.
 The celebration goes on for five days.
 It is also called Yama Pachak.
 The different days also celebrate certain animals and bird.

-1st day: Kaag Tihar falls on the 5th of November 2018 – people worship the crow, give them delicious meals as the crows keep the environment clean by scavenging on the dead bodies and garbage.
+1st day: Kaag Tihar falls on 25th October 2019 – people worship the crow, give them delicious meals as the crows keep the environment clean by scavenging on the dead bodies and garbage.

 2nd day: Kukur Tihar - The Hindus worship the dog which is considered a human being's closest ally who protect the household.